dmardanbeigi/hdf2wide/README.md

     dpi : -1000

 ##DPI calibration
-DPI eye position data (raw analog data) is converted into screen pixel (and visual angle) positions using second degree polynomial mapping.
+DPI eye position data (raw analog data) is converted into screen pixel positions using second degree polynomial mapping.
 Polynomial regression is used to find coeficients ax, ay, bx, by, cx, cy, dx, dy, ex, ey of:

     X = ax v1^2+bx v2^2+cx v1v2+ dx v1+ex v2+fx
     Y = ay v1^2+by v2^2+cy v1v2+ dy v1+ey v2+fy
 This mapping needs at least 16 calibration points.
 The 16 target points selected are uniformly distributed on the screen in order to get a good mapping of the whole screen area.
 Gaze _fixations_ were identified using running window of 100ms as median gaze position within each minRMS window.

 ####TODO:
     +If either of calibration points are not available (because of trackloss), other point should be selected randomly